patforna/social/README.md

 ### Docker

-If you've got docker installed, this is probably the easiest way of running the app:
+This is probably the easiest way to run the app:

     $ docker run -t -i patforna/social:0.1
     ------------------------------------------------------------------------